 Shoshana Cohen, a native of Los Angeles, is Co-Director of TAKUM – a beit midrash for social justice activists, a joint project of ATZUM and Yeshivat Talpiot.
 In addition to founding Yeshivat Talpiot, an egalitarian yeshiva for Israelis in Jerusalem, Shoshana also teaches Midrash, Talmud and Gender Studies at the Conservative Yeshiva.
 She serves as a United Synagogue scholar-in-residence in cities across the US and was on the founding faculty of Yeshivat Hadar in NY.
 Shoshana was a fellow at the Hartman Institute’s Seder Nashim Beit Midrash for Gender and Judaism where she also completed the Melamdim Educator’s program alongside graduate studies at Hebrew University.
 Shoshana is a graduate of the Advanced Talmud Institute at Matan with a B.A in Near Eastern and Judaic Studies from Brandeis University.
 She is currently pursuing semikha.

 Levana Dorum is Coordinator of the Righteous Among the Nations Project.
-Her educational background includes a degree in biology and social sciences from Moscow State University and a masters degree in nonprofit management from the Hebrew University of Jerusalem.
+Her educational background includes a degree in biology from Moscow State University and a masters degree in social sciences from the Hebrew University of Jerusalem.
 Levana’s additional field of interest is the study of pastoral care for the elderly.
 Levana was born in Moscow and made aliya in 2009.
 She lives in Jerusalem with her husband and son.

 Tamar Hatzir is Coordinator of the Roberta Project for Survivors of Terror and holds a Bachelors of Social Work from Sapir College in Sderot.
-Her professional background includes therapeutic work with girls at risk and vocational rehabilitation of people with physical and mental disabilities.
+Her professional background includes therapeutic work with girls at risk; directing dialogue groups addressing Jewish-Arab relations and tensions and youth leadership groups seeking policy change vis-a-vis lesser abled persons; and vocational rehabilitation of people with physical and mental disabilities.
 Tamar served 2 years as a sergeant in the Educational Corps of the IDF.
 Tamar was born in Jerusalem where she currently resides.

 Rebecca Hughes is Project Assistant for ATZUM’s Task Force on Human Trafficking.
 She received her B.A. in Women’s and Gender Studies from Brandeis University in 2008, and moved to Israel soon afterwards.
 In addition to her work with the Task Force, Rebecca volunteers with Levinsky’s Mobile Clinic for people in prostitution and with the Jerusalem Rape Crisis Center.
 Rebecca grew up in Maine and currently resides in Tel Aviv.